Antietam National Battlefield | PRY HOUSE FIELD HOSPITAL MUSEUM

 The Pry House Field Hospital Museum is located at 18906 Shepherdstown Pike in Keedysville, Maryland.
 This is 3.5 miles from the Antietam National Battlefield Visitor Center.
 The house sits at the end of a long driveway.
 There is a house near the start of the drive, but this is not the Pry House.
 Keep going until you get to the end of the road.

 While a unit of Antietam National Battlefield, the museum is operated by the National Museum of Civil War Medicine.
-It is typically open on weekends only from early July through the end of October.
-For the current hours, either call (301) 695-1864 or visit the National Museum of Civil War Medicine’s Pry House web page.
-There is a $5 fee to tour the museum.
+It is typically open 11 AM to 5 PM on Saturdays starting June 1st and continuing through the last weekend in October.
+On Fridays and Sundays during these months, it is open by appointment only.
+There is fee to tour the museum.
+For the current schedule and ticket prices, see the National Museum of Civil War Medicine’s Plan Your Visit web page for the Pry House.

 The Pry House was built in 1844 by Phillip Pry, who inherited the family farm along with his brother Samuel when their father died in 1828 (Samuel lived in another house on the property).
 When the Union army moved into Sharpsburg on September 16, 1862, the Pry House was chosen for the headquarters of Union commander General George B. McClellan, and the farm fields were occupied by thousands of Union soldiers and horses.
 As casualties mounted during the next day’s battle, the house and barn were used as a field hospital.